zsxkib/cog-mmaudio/README.md

 ```
 See the file for more options.
 Simply omit the `--video` option for text-to-audio synthesis.
 The default output (and training) duration is 8 seconds.
-Longer/shorter durations could also work, but a large deviation from the training duration may result in lower quality.
+Longer/shorter durations could also work, but a large deviation from the training duration may result in a lower quality.

 ### Gradio interface